 If you want to explore a career in screen, take a look at ScreenSkills to explore careers in film, TV, games, animation and visual effects (VFX).
 Find out what you need to do to prepare for a particular role by selecting a profile that interests you and reading on.

-The deadline for students to return their forms was the 31st January 2022, this is in order that all placements can be Health & Safety checked and risk assessed.
+The database for students goes live on the 6th November and every student will be issued with a login.
+All placements and fully Health & Safety checked and risk assessed.
 A job description is produced so that the student is fully aware of the expectations of the provider.
 This is an important part of the process and ensures that all students have a structure to their placement and understand the implications of what they can and can not do.